Art (ART)

 Diversification: Arts — DA

-This course will introduce students to advanced techniques in hand building.
+This course introduces students to advanced techniques in hand building.
 Non-functional, sculptural concepts will be emphasized and students will be encouraged to challenge themselves to create larger forms than in ART 105.
 Kiln operations and glaze creation also will be introduced.

 Prerequisites